 Some Solutions

 The ultimate goal is to keep plastic out of the ocean (and the environment as a whole) and clean up the trash already there.
 Ideally, sustainable materials would replace plastic, and the plastic in circulation would be reused and broken down to its components when it can no longer be recycled.
 If you’re not actively involved in researching plastic alternatives or how to effectively recycle all plastic, you might be wondering how you can be part of the solution.
 That’s easy!
+You can make a difference in a number of ways.

-You can use up-cycled products and buy products made from recycled plastic materials.
+Day in and day out, you can use up-cycled products and buy products made from recycled plastic materials.
 This is important because you reduce the demand for making more new plastic, which in turn conserves natural resources, reduces greenhouse gas emissions and keeps plastic out of landfills and the environment.
 Purchasing products made from recycled plastic also increases demand for these products and sends a signal to companies, manufacturers, and decision makers that people want more recycled plastic products.

 Fourth Element

 Fourth Element is a UK-based company that produces eco-friendly dive gear and clothing through their OceanPositive initiative.
 This is definitely one of the many dive industry companies working towards a more sustainable business that is better for the ocean.
-Fourth Element’s sustainable dive products include natural rubber wetsuits, recycled nylon oceanwear and recycled scuba fins.
+Fourth Element’s sustainable dive products include natural rubber wetsuits, recycled nylon ocean wear and recycled scuba fins.
 In addition, they have taken measures to reduce their carbon footprint by using renewable energy sources and implementing sustainable practices in their manufacturing process.

 Bureo